 The videos written and presented by the students conveyed how creatively and imaginatively they had engaged with our collections.
 The videos are gaining good exposure on YouTube, bringing benefit to both the students and to MoDA.

 The project offered students that key first step into the job market.
 The feedback forms revealed that for some of them this was their first paid role.
 We aim to monitor the positive influence of the project on their future job prospects with a follow up questionnaire one year after their involvement.
-We’re also planning to run the project again in the 2017-18 academic year.
-Please contact Serena Dyer for more information.

 This project built on our interest in video as a tool for understanding how students engage with collections, which we looked at in the Inspiration Examined Project